Q Bend Limited (trading as Downsizr)

 (e) circumvent access controls or rate limits;

-13.2 UK users: Privacy Policy covers rights under UK GDPR and Data Protection Act 2018.
-US users: Privacy Policy covers applicable state privacy rights, including CCPA/CPRA in California.
+13.2 UK users: the Privacy Policy covers rights under UK GDPR and the Data Protection Act 2018.
+US users: the Privacy Policy covers applicable state privacy rights, including CCPA/CPRA in California

 14.2 We may suspend or terminate your Account, with or without notice, if: